Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 We can define two SLOs could be:

-> 99.99% availability at all times.
+> 99.99% (aka 4 nines) availability at all times.

 An SLA with a consumer of our service could contain a separate SLO that is more targeted to a specific consumer's needs:

-> 99.9% availability between the hours of 09:00 and 17:00 UTC, on weekdays.
+> 99.9% (aka 3 nines) availability between the hours of 09:00 and 17:00 UTC, on weekdays.
 > When this SLO is not met, the service provider will be required to refund 1 month's subscription cost of the offered
 > service.